jackievaleri/al-folio/_pages/about.md

 We will leverage our diverse expertise, ranging from engineering development to clinical translation to business implementation, to inform public investing decisions across biotechnology sectors and life sciences.

 Interested?
-Email us at areatwobiofund "at" gmail "dot" com.s
+Email us at areatwobiofund "at" gmail "dot" com.